rathodrutu548/pythonprojects/README.md

 6. Displays the final result and asks if the player wants to play again.

 This script provides a simple and interactive way to enjoy playing Sudoku and challenge your logic and problem-solving skills.
 It can be customized to include additional features, such as different difficulty levels, timing, or even a graphical user interface.
+##  Project-46: "Check Password Strength"
+*checkpasswordstrength.py* -->The password strength checker script evaluates the strength of passwords to determine their security level.
+It analyzes the complexity of passwords based on various factors, such as length, character types (uppercase, lowercase, digits, symbols), and the presence of common patterns or dictionary words.

+The script takes the following steps:
+1. Prompts the user to enter a password.
+2. Analyzes the password based on predefined criteria, such as minimum length, character types, and pattern checks.
+3. Calculates a strength score for the password and provides a corresponding strength rating.
+4. Displays the strength rating and any suggestions or recommendations for improving the password.

+This script can be used as a tool to assess the strength of passwords and educate users about secure password practices.
+It can be integrated into password management systems, registration forms, or security applications.